spncrhrstn/spencerharston.com/src/posts/2024/pc-build-2024.md

 ---
 title: Building a New PC in 2024
-description: It's been eight years since I put together my current desktop.
-It's time to build something new.
+description: It's been eight years since I put built my current desktop.
+It's time to build a new PC.
-date: 2024-04-23 21:06:00
+date: 2024-05-06 08:05:00
 tags:
     - personal
+    - reviews
+    - linux
 ---

 I've been PC user for most of my life.
-My first experiences with computers was in the late 1990s, using Windows 3.1.
+My first experience with computers was in the late 1990s, using MS-DOS and Windows 3.1.
 It wasn't until I was in college that I was able to build my own PC for the first time.
-It was a very fun and rewarding experience.
-Now it's time to build another PC in 2024.
-Here's my experience of picking new parts, building the PC, and thoughts about the process in general.
+It was a very fun and educational experience for me.
+Eight years have passed since then, and now it's time to build another PC in 2024.
+I completed this new build in February this year and have used it for a few months.
+Here's my experience of picking the parts, building the PC, and thoughts about the process in general.

 TL;DR: [New PC Specs](#2024-pc-components) | [Images](#images)